IT202/project2/README.md

 ## Requirements

 1. Change the color from the orange to one of the primary UIC colors.
-(Take a look at https://marketing.uic.edu/visual-elements/ to find the color codes for UIC.)

-2. Change "Company Name" to some made-up company name.
+2. Change "Company" to some made-up company name.

 3. Change the "Services" section from two rows of 3 tiles to one row of 4 tiles.